-A Conduct Notice is a written notification to a student that a particular action or type of behavior is in violation of University policy.
+A Conduct Notice is a written notification to a student that a particular action or behavior is in violation of University policy, and that future violations may be cause for additional disciplinary action.
 This notification is typically delivered via University email and requires no in-person meeting with a Conduct Review Officer.
-Future violations may be cause for more severe disciplinary action.